fraterrisus/walkthroughs/dragon-wars/README.md

    - Take the Nexus to Quag.
    - Fix the wall and get the Golden Boots.
 10. Smuggler's Cove
        - Slaughter the crew, get the boat and a suit of Heavy Plate.
 11. Dragon Valley

        - Get the Dragon's Teeth.
        - Meet the Queen and use the Dragon Gem.
        - Armor in the SW: Dragon Helm, Dragon Shield, and Dragon Eyes
        - Take the boat back to the Cove, the Nexus to the Mystic Wood, and the Well to the Underworld.
 12. Salvation

        - *Scare* the Underworld fairies and climb the stairs to Salvation.
        - Guarded chest to the W: Dragon Plate, Helm
-   - Use IQ and Climb, then cross the chasm with the boots and fall.
+       - Use IQ and *Climb*, then cross the chasm with the boots and fall.
 13. Nisir

        - Go N E S to the stairs, use *D:Soften Stone* twice to the S.
        - Recast *L:Mage Light* and *H:Cloak Arcane.*
        - Go E, hit the spinner, go SE, cast *H:Air Summon* (1pt) to cross the wide chasm.
        - Go S, into the SW corner, use *D:Soften Stone* twice to the S.
        - Hit the teleporter to find Namtar's army.
 Use the Dragon Gem.
        - Kill Namtar three times.
 14. Magan Underworld
        - Run the Endgame.

 Everything else is just gravy, but here are some other big 'quests' you can do.